logorn/domnikl.github.io/_posts/2012-02-18-zsh-a-bash-alternative-thats-easily-customizable-with-oh-my-zsh.markdown

 ---
 layout: post
-status: publish
-published: true
 title: zsh - a bash alternative that's easily customizable with oh-my-zsh
-author: Dominik Liebler
-author_login: domnikl
-author_email: liebler.dominik@googlemail.com
-excerpt: !
-"I think I now what you are thinking right now: \"Why do I even NEED an alternative to bash?\".
-And I can tell you I thought the same, too.
-Bash is perfect, there's auto completion, a command history and all those neat things that help you being productive when using the shell.\r\n\r\nAnd then one day in mid-2011 I discovered the Z shell and once I read about all the nice features it has, I started being even more productive and I fell in love with this tool.\r\n\r\n"
-date: '2012-02-18 17:14:55 +0100'
-date_gmt: '2012-02-18 16:14:55 +0100'
 ---
 <p>I think I now what you are thinking right now: "Why do I even NEED an alternative to bash?".
 And I can tell you I thought the same, too.
 Bash is perfect, there's auto completion, a command history and all those neat things that help you being productive when using the shell.</p>
 <p>And then one day in mid-2011 I discovered the Z shell and once I read about all the nice features it has, I started being even more productive and I fell in love with this tool.</p>